-Assessment is ongoing and evidence gathered towards the expected levels of development is added to individual learning journals (paper based).
-Parents have termly access to their child's learning journal and can contribute to them from home in the form of a 'Proud Peacock Post' slip.
-Assessments take in to account what the children say and do independently of adults, as well as formal phonics, writing and maths assessments.
+Formative assessments are ongoing and teachers choose how to gather information in a way that suits them to ensure they feel confident about each individual child's level of development and next steps.
+Learning journals are no longer a requirement with more emphasis given to teacher knowledge.
+Some records are kept by teachers such as art work, drawings and photographs to help show progression from the start of the year to the end.
 Evidence of independent writing and maths work is collected termly and used for moderation and assessment.
-In addition, each child is a focus child for a minimum of one week each year in which additional assessment evidence is gathered by staff and in which there are agreed individual areas for development.

 Teachers will input summative data at baseline and at the end of each term on to the whole school tracking system and discuss pupil progress on a regular basis.
 Staff moderate in house and with other local schools to ensure accurate judgements are made.
 Children's progress will be reported termly to parents in the format of a parents evening or written school report.